epam/edp-nexus-operator/docs/api.md

-NexusUser is the Schema for the nexususers API
+NexusUser is the Schema for the nexususers API.

 <table>
     <thead>